caruccio/getup-engine-installer/README.md

 ```
 $ docker images | grep getup-engine
 getup-engine                         v3.9                3cecca9ab451        17 minutes ago      2.3 GB
-getup-engine                         latest              3cecca9ab451        17 minutes ago      2.3 GB
-getup-engine                         v3.7                c9b776eff6e0        17 minutes ago      1.92 GB
+getup-engine                         v3.10               41fbdfdc20a1        17 minutes ago      2.22 GB
-getup-engine                         v3.6                98c083fbcb9e        17 minutes ago      1.91 GB
+getup-engine                         latest              41fbdfdc20a1        17 minutes ago      2.22 GB

 ```

-Alternativelly, to generate only the version `v3.7`, use:
+Alternativelly, to generate only the version `v3.9`, use:

 ```
-$ ./build v3.7
+$ ./build v3.9
 ```

 ### Create cluster config

 All information about a cluster is stored inside the so-called `state dir` (var $STATE_DIR inside the scripts).
 This dir is responsible for holding any non-volatile bit of information about the cluster.
-By default, the dir `state/[cluster-name]` is assumed, but you can specify somewhere else to be the state dir.

-First, create the folder to store the cluster state files (config, certificates, ssh keys, terraform.tfstate, etc).
+By default, the dir `./state/[cluster-name]` is assumed, but you can specify somewhere else to be the state dir.
+This folder holds the cluster state files (config, certificates, ssh keys, terraform.tfstate, etc) and must persist during cluster lifecycle.

+First, choose a name for yout cluster.
+Prefer short and simple names (i.e. [a-z0-9]+).

 ```
 $ export CLUSTER_NAME=mateus
-$ mkdir -p state/$CLUSTER_NAME
 ```

-It's a good practice to create the folder with the same name of the cluster.
-Prefer short and simple names (i.e. [a-z0-9]).
-This folder should persist during cluster lifecycle.

-Use the script `bin/gen-config [cluster-name]` to create the configuration file used as input by the installer.
+Run the script `bin/gen-config [cluster-name]` to create the configuration file used as input by the installer.
 This will create the file `./state/$CLUSTER_NAME/getupengine.env`.
 The installer expects to find it there.

 ```
 $ bin/gen-config $CLUSTER_NAME
 ```

 **Note the name of the cluster is `mateus`, which is also the name of the directory for the state dir.**

 To use another state dir, provide a valid full path: